How Immigrants File Taxes in the United States (Step-by-Step Guide)

 - All W-2 and 1099 forms

-- Any receipts or documentation supporting deductions or credits you claimed
+- Receipts or documentation supporting any deductions or credits claimed

 - Your confirmation of electronic filing acceptance